jekil/awesome-hacking/_pages/index.rst

 - `PSKernel-Primitives <https://github.com/FuzzySecurity/PSKernel-Primitives>`_ - Exploit primitives for PowerShell.
 - `Peirates <https://github.com/inguardians/peirates>`_ - A Kubernetes penetration tool, enables an attacker to escalate privilege and pivot through a Kubernetes cluster.
 It automates known techniques to steal and collect service accounts, obtain further code execution, and gain control of the cluster.
 - `PowerSploit <https://github.com/PowerShellMafia/PowerSploit/>`_ - A PowerShell Post-Exploitation Framework.
+- `ProxyLogon <https://github.com/RickGeex/ProxyLogon>`_ - ProxyLogon is the formally generic name for CVE-2021-26855, a vulnerability on Microsoft Exchange Server that allows an attacker bypassing the authentication and impersonating as the admin.
+We have also chained this bug with another post-auth arbitrary-file-write vulnerability, CVE-2021-27065, to get code execution.
 - `ROP Gadget <http://shell-storm.org/project/ROPgadget/>`_ - Framework for ROP exploitation.
 - `Ropper <https://github.com/sashs/Ropper>`_ - Display information about files in different file formats and find gadgets to build rop chains for different architectures (x86/x86_64, ARM/ARM64, MIPS, PowerPC, SPARC64).
 For disassembly ropper uses the awesome Capstone Framework.
 - `Routersploit <https://github.com/reverse-shell/routersploit>`_ - Automated penetration testing software for router.